 "Afro Bolivian" also refers to historical or cultural elements in Bolivia that originate from their community.
-It can also refer to the combination of African and other cultural elements found in Bolivian society such as religion, music, language, the arts, and class culture.
-Afro Bolivians are recognized as one of the ethnic groups of Bolivia by the country's government and are ceremonially led by a king who traces his descent back to a line of monarchs that reigned in Africa during the medieval period.
-They numbered 23,330 according to the 2012 census.
+It can also refer to the combination of African and other cultural elements in Bolivian society, such as religion, music, language, the arts, and class culture.
+Afro Bolivians are recognized as one of the ethnic groups of Bolivia by the country's government.
+They are ceremonially led by a king who traces his descent back to a line of monarchs who reigned in Africa during the medieval period.
+They numbered 23,330, according to the 2012 census.

-Just like the mines of Potosí, coca plantations became a cash crop of the region.
+Like the mines of Potosí, coca plantations became a cash crop of the region.
 Thousands of slaves were shipped to cultivate and process coca leaves on Haciendas, like the ancestors of Julio Pinedo.
-A cocoa plantation in the Yungas region of Bolivia in 1924 where historically cultivation had been done using African slave labor.
-Although these Afro Bolivians were free, they still had difficulty in trying to maintain their culture.
+A cocoa plantation in the Yungas region of Bolivia in 1924 where historically cultivated using African slave labor.
+Although these Afro Bolivians were free, they still had difficulty maintaining their culture.
 Many elements of their culture began to disappear and become endangered.
-They had to fight very strongly against the colonial aggression and exclusion of their post-emancipation culture.
-Aspects such as feasts, their creole language (that has since been decreolized), a religion that survived through colonialism have since gone extinct, culturally, although fragments remain.
-Afro Bolivians due to isolation from much of Bolivia speak a dialect of Bolivian Spanish, akin to Black English in the United States.
+They had to fight strongly against the colonial aggression and exclusion of their post-emancipation culture.
+Aspects such as feasts, their creole language (that has since been decreolized), and religion that survived through colonialism have since gone extinct, culturally, although fragments remain.
+Afro Bolivians, due to isolation from much of Bolivia, speak a dialect of Bolivian Spanish, akin to Black English in the United States.

-Afro Bolivians, in addition to being Roman Catholic incorporate elements of African diasporic religions such as rituals in the Macumba and Voodoo religions that have influenced their practice of Christianity, mainly prevalent in the towns of Chicaloma and Mururata.
+Afro Bolivians, in addition to being Roman Catholic incorporate elements of African diasporic religions, such as rituals in the Macumba and Voodoo religions that have influenced their practice of Christianity, mainly prevalent in the towns of Chicaloma and Mururata.
 One of the ways that they were able to hold on to this culture was through their music and dance.
 Musical traditions such as dances, instruments, and techniques with ancestral origin in Sub-Saharan Africa, to the present day, define Afro-Bolivian identity.
-It has been estimated that 25,000 Afro-Bolivians live in the Yungas.
-They are proud of their culture and have fought very hard to preserve it.
-In fact, in the town of Mururata, the Afro-Bolivians managed to maintain their traditional culture, to the point of maintaining a continuous Afro Bolivian monarchy currently led by Julio Pinedo.
+It has been estimated that 25,000 Afro Bolivians live in the Yungas.
+They are proud of their culture and have fought hard to preserve it.
+In fact, in the town of Mururata, the Afro-Bolivians managed to maintain their traditional culture to maintain a continuous Afro Bolivian monarchy currently led by Julio Pinedo.